Why Grand Funk Railroad’s ‘All the Girls in the World Beware’ Signaled the End

 "Bad Time" is a genuine pop classic.
 Written by Farner, its pop-meets-rock-meets-country-meets-garage style took Grand Funk back to their roots in mid-'60s rock and roll.
 The song clicked with record buyers and radio programmers, hitting No. 4 in Billboard in the spring of 1975.

-The album ends with another of the band's biggest hits, "Some Kind of Wonderful."
+The album ends with another of Grand Funk Railroad's biggest hits, "Some Kind of Wonderful."
 Originally recorded by the Soul Brothers Six in 1967, the song failed to catch on nationally, but became a regional hit.
-Farner and company rescued the song from obscurity, remaking it in their own image and in the process, hitting No. 3 on the charts, making it the band's third biggest selling single.
+Farner and company rescued the song from obscurity, remaking "Some Kind of Wonderful" in their own image and in the process.
+Their update hit No. 3 on the charts, making it Grand Funk Railroad's third biggest-selling single.

 Despite the two big hits, All the Girls in the World Beware!!! would only reach No. 10, a disappointment after their previous seven albums had all gotten into the single digits.
-The follow-ups, Born to Die and Good Singin,' Good Playin' (produced by Frank Zappa), would fail to even make the Top 40.
-After that, they called it a day, but what a ride it had been.
+The follow-ups, Born to Die and Good Singin,' Good Playin' (produced by Frank Zappa), failed to even make the Top 40.